 Does my insurance cover therapy services?

 Great question, each individual plan is different.
-You can call the 1-800 number on the back of your insurance card as as "what are my benefits for mental health services", you can specify "outpatient-by a provider" they will be able to give you a break down including: do you have coverage, what your deductible, co-insurance an or co-payment is.
-Our office manager will also verify your coverage, give us a call (775) 378-2775 be prepared to give us the Member ID, or recipient number located on the front side of your insurance card.
-Once we get the details we will call you back, at that point you can decide if you want to move forward with scheduling and intake and assessment appointment.
+You can call the 1-800 number on the back of your insurance card and ask "what are my benefits for mental health services?", you can specify "outpatient-by a provider" and they will be able to give you a break down on: whether or not you have coverage, what your deductible amount is, what your co-insurance and/or co-payment is etc. Our office manager will also verify your coverage.
+However, it is the client's responsibility to understand their benefits and financial responsibility .

 How long is therapy?